-- ACT sub-scores resulting from non-college reportable accommodations can be used for graduation options, but thescores are non-college reportable. - ACT sub-scores resulting from Residual ACT Testing cannot be used for graduation options. - This option is available regardless of when the student took the SATP2, PARCC, or MAP/MAAP assessments. - The college credit option is only applicable if the student is enrolled in high school and college at the same time.
+- ACT sub-scores resulting from non-college reportable accommodations can be used for graduation options, but the scores are non-college reportable. - ACT sub-scores resulting from Residual ACT Testing cannot be used for graduation options. - This option is available regardless of when the student took the SATP2, PARCC, or MAP/MAAP assessments. - The college credit option is only applicable if the student is enrolled in high school and college at the same time.
 Student must meet the dual enrollment/dual credit admissions requirements of the community college partnering with the school district. - The Graduation Options listed below are applicable to any EOC assessment.

-Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual Credit/Enrollment C or higher in C or higher in C or higher in C or higher in College Algebra College Biology & College English College American corresponding lab Comp I History II ASVAB ASVAB (PICAT pres creen scores are not all owable) score of 36 pl us one (1) of the + following: MS-CPAS 1.
-CPAS score that meets the attainment level assigned by Federal Perkins / Federal Perkins OR requirements OR Industry Certification 2.
-Earn approved Industry Certification specified in the Career Pathway's reer Pathway's Assessmer nt Blueprint ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + 1.
-CPAS score that meets the attainment level assigned by Federal Perkins / Federal Perkins MS-CPAS requirements OR OR 2.
-Earn approved Industry Certification specified in the Career Pathway's Industry Certification Assessmer nt Blueprint.
+Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual C or C or higher in C or higher C or higher Credit/Enrollment higher in College in College in College College Biology & English American Algebra corresponding lab Comp I History II ASVAB ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the s one (1) of the + following: MS-CPAS OR 1.
+CPAS score that meets the attainment level assigned by Federal Federal Industry Perkins requirements OR Certification 2.
+Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + CPAS score that meets the attainment level assigned by Federal MS-CPAS OR Perkins requirements OR Industry 2.
+Earn approved Industry Certification specified in the Career Pathway's eer Pathway's Certification Assessment Blueprint.